 There was no avoiding going digital, and getting Faulk Central Library online required cables and cords and power strips galore snaking along the walls and under tables and through conduit tacked onto the limestone pillars.
 Tracing a wire from a plug to a gadget became a safari through an electronic jungle.
 And wiring wasn't the only problem.
 The plumbing wasn't built for the increasing demand.
 The roof leaked.
 And the elevators!
 It was a good idea to have your phone with you when you rode the elevators in case you had to call for rescue.

 The building is 70s brutalist: stark and sharp-edged with a rough stone surface; a design that's back in style.
 The bathroom sinks are orange subway tile, that again-hip mid-century color often paired with avocado.
 The outside is wrapped with window boxes.
 The plan was to grow trailing plants in them that would spill over the façade and create a city block of hanging gardens.
 The planters were fitted with sprinklers and filled with dirt and accessible through small doors that led out to the narrow terraces so they could be weeded, but the greenery never happened and the window boxes became pigeon roosts.
 We watched the eggs hatch.
 Vultures and hawks watched, too.
 The fatalists among us felt that there are plenty of pigeons and hawks gotta eat, but a few years ago the maintenance department covered the whole building with a fabric net and the Wild Kingdom went elsewhere.

-The building hasn’t come to the end of its useful life by any means, it just isn’t suited to be a booming city’s central library anymore.
+The building hasn’t come to the end of its useful life, it just isn’t suited to be a booming city’s central library anymore.
 There are plans for Faulk Library.
 The overstuffed Austin History Center is hoping to use some of it to store archives, and the city is considering other ways of putting it to work.
 Faulk was built to last; it just wasn’t built to house the kind of technological/cultural/gathering spaces Austin requires now.